sidiousvic/sidious.pizza/about.md

 ![A japanese classroom with an alien drawn on the blackboard](/assets/images/aliens-on-board.webp){ optimize priority="high" width=800 }

-I've been a gardener, dishwasher, videographer, assistant P.E. coach, teacher and even a street sweeper.
+I've been a dishwasher.
+I also worked at a video store.
 I lived in rural Japan for a while, teaching at elementary schools.
-Days were fun during the daytime, but very quiet after.
-I didn't go out much.
-My girlfriend lived hours away.
-I had little money.
-I spent a lot of time alone at home, twiddling my thumbs, and other things.

 They say an idle brain is the devil's fruit shop, or something like that.
 Anyway, boredom breeds misadventure.

-I wrote [Tattsu](/posts/tattsu) on a school piano at Oiwake Elementary.
+I wrote [Tattsu](/posts/tattsu) on a piano at Oiwake Elementary.
 I drew [Xeno the Alien](https://www.youtube.com/watch?v=cu3iGtqeYD4) on a 4th grade clasroom blackboard.
 My journal was ridden with scenes about undead fiends and space assassins.
 I released [NEMESIS](https://open.spotify.com/intl-ja/album/1qHUvcdIbPv4CTNTDWlzPU?si=LaftNGr6Ska3ZAMejh1obA), and [I programmed my first game](/posts/shot-in-the-dark).

 <a name="tokyo-boy"></a>